msvickylau/best-pizza-cli-gem/README.md

 # BestPizza

-This Ruby Gem provides a CLI to view the 25 best pizzas in New York as per Time Out - New York website
+This Ruby Gem provides a CLI to view the 11 best pizzas in New York as per tripsavvy website.